 3.2 Pipeline Processing Overview

-_asn files) to specify the data files to be included, and employs header keywords to specify the calibration steps to be performed and the reference files to be used.
+_asn files) to specify the data files to be included when calibrating, and employs header keywords to specify the calibration steps to be performed and the reference files to be used.
 Calcos is written in Python, an open-source, easy-to-read scripting language, with many libraries for data reduction and analysis.
-Calcos is in the AstroConda python distribution, which is available for download from STScI:
+Calcos can be found in the AstroConda python distribution, which is available for download from STScI:

 Calcos is designed with a common underlying structure for processing FUV and NUV channels which, respectively, use a cross delay line (XDL) and a Multi Anode Microchannel Array (MAMA) detector.
 The calcos calibration pipeline includes pulse-height filtering and geometric correction for the FUV channel, and flat-field, deadtime, and Doppler correction for both channels.
 It includes methods for obtaining an accurate wavelength calibration by using the onboard spectral line lamps.
 A background subtracted spectrum is produced and the instrument sensitivity is applied to create the final flux calibrated spectrum.

 There are two basic types of raw data files:

 ACCUM images of the detector.
 Calcos must convert these into one dimensional calibrated flux and wavelength arrays, and must be able to perform different types of calibration processes to accommodate the different input types.

 The level of calibration performed depends upon the data type.

 ACQ/PEAKD) are not calibrated by calcos, with the exception of

 ACQ/IMAGE.
 Only the raw data from the uncalibrated modes are provided.

 - All other science data, including NUV imaging data (